zhengyuzi/rollup-build/README.md

 # @zhengyuzi/rollup-build

-A ES module bundler based on Rollup.
+An ES module bundler based on Rollup.

 ## Install